 Before going on to analyse Munis' contribution, let’s analyse the supposed "continuity" between 1920 and 1948.

 We cannot now enter into an analysis of the origins of the Communist Party in Spain (PCE).
-In 1918 there were some small nuclei interested in the positions of Gorter and Pannekoek, who took up the arguments of the Amsterdam Bureau of the Third International which grouped together the Left groups within the Third International.
+From 1918 on, there were some small nuclei interested in the positions of Gorter and Pannekoek, who ended up discussing with the Amsterdam Bureau of the Third International which grouped together the Left groups within the Third International.
 From these nuclei the first Communist Party of Spain was born, but they were forced by the CI to merge with the centrist wing of the PSOE, which was in favour of adhering to the Third International.
 As soon as possible we will make a study of the origins of the PCE, but what is clear is that, beyond some ideas and an unquestionable combativity, these nuclei did not constitute a real organ of the Communist Left and did not have any continuity.
 Later, Left Opposition groups emerged and indeed took the name "Communist Left of Spain," led by Nin.
 This group was divided between supporters of merging with the Workers’ and Peasants’ Bloc (a Catalan nationalist group linked to the right opposition within Stalinism, a tendency which in Russia was headed by Bukharin) and those who advocated entryism in the PSOE, seduced by the radicalisation of Largo Caballero (former state adviser to the dictator Primo de Rivera) who had begun posing as the "Spanish Lenin".
 Munis was among the latter, while the majority, led by Nin, would merge with the Bloc to form the POUM in 1935.
 Thus of the "Communist Left" they had nothing more than the name they gave themselves to be "original", but the content of their positions and of their actions was indistinguishable from the prevailing opportunist tendency in the Left Opposition.